coordt/pkgbin/doc_src/user_accounts/creating.rst

 #.
 Your user page is at http://pkgbin.com/username/

 #.
-A new container for the user is created.
+Your personal package index is at http://pkgbin.com/username/pypi/